idaholab/virtual_test_bed/doc/content/msr/msfr/griffin_pgh_model.md

     ...
 ```

-[eq:energy] is the final equation that is implemented in this model.
-The first
-term---energy advection--- is automatically added by the action syntax.
+The first term---energy advection--- is automatically added by the action syntax.
 The
 second term---turbulent diffusion of heat--- is added based on the momentum
 turbulent term, with the Prandtl number also to be specified to adjust the
 diffusion coefficient.